Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: QFT-MCX circuit optimization and a phase implementation

 where we used the identity $P(\gamma)XP(-\gamma)=R_z(\gamma)XR_z(-\gamma)$.

 A phase difference between $C-R_m$ and $C-R_z(\frac{\pi}{2^{m-1}})$ gates is compensated using the ${R_{m+1}=P(\frac{\pi}{2^{m}})}$ gate on the control wireline of the $C-R_z$ gate, as explained in Ref.~\cite{Barenco1995}.
-If we neglect the phase-adding ${P}$ gates and use $C-R_z$ instead of $C-R_m$, providing that all qubits lower than the selected one are in the state $\vert 1\rangle$, $R_z(\pi)=-iZ$ will be implemented between the two Hadamard gates in {``$+1$''$\:{\rm mod}\: 2^n$} instead of $Z$ (see Fig.~\ref{fig2} and Eq.~\ref{eqZ}).
-These omitted $P$ gates implement the phase factor $i$, which can be easily verified in Fig.~\ref{fig2}.
-Due to this phase relativization, we will implement multi-controlled $(-iX)$ gates in {``$+1$''$\:{\rm mod}\: 2^n$}.
-Similarly, multi-controlled $(iX)$ gates are implemented in {``$-1$''$\:{\rm mod} \:2^{n-1}$} subcircuit.
+If we neglect the phase-adding $P$ gates and use $C-R_z$ instead of $C-R_m$, providing that all qubits lower than the selected one are in the state $\vert 1\rangle$, $R_z(\pi)=-iZ$ will be implemented between the two Hadamard gates in {``$+1$''$\:{\rm mod}\: 2^n$} instead of $Z$ (see Fig.~\ref{fig2} and Eq.~\ref{eqZ}).
+The omitted $P$ gates implement the phase factor $i$, which can be easily verified in Fig.~\ref{fig2}.
+Consequently, there is a phase relativization in the operation implemented on each wireline of the { relative ``$+1$''$\:{\rm mod}\: 2^n$} subcircuit.
+Thus, on the $k$th wireline we will implement a multi-controlled $(-iX)$ gate conditioned by the lower $(k-1)$ qubits.
+Similarly, multi-controlled $(iX)$ gates are implemented by the {relative ``$-1$''$\:{\rm mod} \:2^{n-1}$} subcircuit.
 Since $-i\cdot i=1$, it will not affect the control qubits outputs.
 Moreover, based on the symmetry argument and using the decomposition of $C-R_m$ from Fig.~\ref{fig4}(a), it is straightforward to show that on each control wireline, displayed in Fig.~\ref{fig2}, these $P$ gates cancel out if all lower control qubits are one (when we have $P(\frac{\pi}{2^m})XP(-\frac{\pi}{2^m})P(\frac{\pi}{2^m})XP(-\frac{\pi}{2^m})=I_{2\times 2}$), or if they are not (when we have $P(\frac{\pi}{2^m})P(-\frac{\pi}{2^m})P(\frac{\pi}{2^m})P(-\frac{\pi}{2^m})=I_{2\times 2}$).
-However, this doesn't apply to the $C-R_m$ gates acting on the target wireline (see gray gates in Fig.~\ref{fig2}), where the ``inverted'' sequence of gates in {``$-1$''} block-circuit (which would perform ``uncomputation'') is omitted.
-Therefore, the $P$ gates appearing in the $C-R_z$ decomposition of the $C-R_m$ gates acting on the target wireline can not be omitted.
-In Fig.~\ref{fig4}(b) we show an equivalent schematic of QFT-MCX based on the relative phase multi-controlled $(\mp iX)$ gates comprised of $C-R_z$s and additional $P$ gates originated from $C-R_m$ acting on the target qubit.
-We used the notation $P(\delta / 2^{m-1})$ instead of $R_m=P(\pi / 2^{m-1})$, to consider a general case of controlling the phase-factor application ($e^{i\delta}$) to the target qubit.
+However, this doesn't apply to the $C-R_m$ gates acting on the target wireline (see gray colored circles in Fig.~\ref{fig2}), where there is no ``inverted'' sequence of gates in {``$-1$''} block-circuit (which would perform ``uncomputation'').
+Therefore, the ${P}$ gates (shown in {magenta} in Fig.~\ref{fig4}(b)) emerging in the $C-R_z$ decomposition of the $C-R_m$ gates acting on the target wireline can not be omitted.
+In Fig.~\ref{fig4}(b), we show an equivalent schematic of QFT-MCX based on the relative phase multi-controlled $(\mp iX)$ gates comprised of $C-R_z$s and additional ${P}$ gates originated from $C-R_m$ acting on the target qubit.
+We used the notation $P(\delta / 2^{m-1})$ instead of $R_m=P(\pi / 2^{m-1})$, to consider a general case of adjusting the phase-factor ($e^{i\delta}$) applied to the target qubit.

 If all controls are $\vert 1\rangle$, $-iX$ is implemented to the target qubit.
 To correct the additional phase ($-i$), we need to implement the phase factor $e^{i\delta}=e^{i\pi/2}=i$ to the target qubit by adding $P(\delta/2)$ and $P(-\delta/2)$ to the $(n-1)$th wireline, as shown in Fig.~\ref{fig4}(b), thereby implementing